270 Park Avenue (1960–2021): 1980s and 1990s

-Manufacturers Hanover began moving employees into 270 Park in early 1981, with plans to complete the move by the end of 1982.
+Manufacturers Hanover began moving employees into 270 Park Avenue in early 1981, with plans to complete the move by the end of 1982.
 This timeline was then pushed back to early 1983.
-Because the bank had sold its old headquarters at 350 Park, Manufacturers Hanover temporarily leased the old space from the new owner.
-After the move was complete, the bank spent $75 million to renovate the building into its world headquarters.
+Because Manufacturers Hanover had sold its old headquarters at 350 Park Avenue, the firm temporarily leased its previous space at 350 Park Avenue from the new owner.
+After the move was complete, Manufacturers Hanover spent $75 million to renovate the building into its world headquarters.
 SOM designed the changes, which included removing the mezzanine level; renovating the plaza, where it added two fountains; and refurbishing of interior flooring, ceilings, and fixtures.
 Following the renovations, Manufacturers Hanover occupied the entire building with over 3,000 employees, with the exception of 75,000 sqft on the sixth and seventh floors, which was leased to C. Itoh & Co.
-In 1989, Manufacturers Hanover further consolidated its operations, relocating its institutional trust and agency offices from 600 Fifth Avenue to 270 Park Avenue.
+In 1989, Manufacturers Hanover further consolidated its operations, moving its institutional trust and agency offices from 600 Fifth Avenue to 270 Park Avenue.

 Meanwhile, Grand Central Terminal had about 2 e6ft2 of unused air rights, which its owners (a subsidiary of the former Penn Central) sought to sell off.
 Since the terminal was a city landmark, its owners could not use the air rights to expand the terminal; many potential development sites could not receive Grand Central's air rights because they were too far away.
 In 1991, the New York City Planning Commission issued a report on the proposed Grand Central Subdistrict, which would allow Penn Central to transfer air rights to any building in the subdistrict.
 Among those sites was 270 Park Avenue, which could potentially receive 353,000 ft2 to expand its Madison Avenue annex by up to 12 stories.
 However, the building already had a floor area ratio of 17.2, more than the maximum allowed for the lot.

 In 1991, Chemical Bank acquired Manufacturers Hanover and moved to 270 Park Avenue from its old headquarters across the street, 277 Park Avenue; at the time, Chemical's lease at 277 Park was expiring.
-As part of the move, J. Seward Johnson Jr.'s 1983 sculpture Taxi!, which had been in front of 277 Park, was relocated across the street to 270 Park.
-Both banks occupied space in multiple buildings in New York City, though some operations were downsized.
-Tishman Technologies also constructed trading floors for Chemical.
+As part of the move, J. Seward Johnson Jr.'s 1983 sculpture Taxi!, which had been in front of 277 Park, was moved across the street to 270 Park.
+Both banks occupied space in multiple buildings in New York City, though some operations were shrunk.
+Tishman Technologies also built trading floors for Chemical.
 In 1995, Chemical merged with Chase Manhattan Corporation, which moved from One Chase Manhattan Plaza (now 28 Liberty Street) the next year.
 The building's offices had been overcrowded even before Chase and Chemical merged, but the merger prompted Chase to plan a skyscraper at the adjacent 383 Madison Avenue (which ultimately became the Bear Stearns Building).
 After the merger, Chase installed new workstations to accommodate 860 traders and 500 secondary staff.